-(1) If play has stopped following the offensive team retaining possession (e.g., the offensive team has made a successful field goal, or a violation or foul has been called), the play must be reviewed immediately upon such stoppage of play and:

-(i) For a successful field goal, the officials will time the play to determine whether the field goal was released prior to the expiration of the 24-second shot clock or allowable time.
-If the officials determine that the ball was released before 24 seconds or allowable time expired, the points will count and the opposing team will inbound on the baseline as after any successful field goal.
-If the officials determine that the ball was released after the shot clock should have expired, the points will not count and the opposing team will be awarded the ball at the free throw line extended.

-(ii) For a called foul, the officials will time the play to determine whether the foul occurred prior to the expiration of 24 seconds or allowable time or, in the case of a called foul that is committed on a player in the act of shooting, whether the shooter released the ball prior to the expiration of 24 seconds or allowable time.
-If the officials determine that the foul occurred or the ball was released prior to the expiration of 24 seconds or allowable time, the called foul will be upheld.
-If the officials determine that the foul occurred, or the ball was released after the expiration of 24 seconds or allowable time, the called foul will be overturned and a shot clock violation assessed.
-(EXCEPTION: Flagrant fouls and unsportsmanlike acts and points scored therefrom will not be nullified.)

-(iii) If the ball is caused to become out-of-bounds by the defensive team or a defensive violation is assessed, the officials will time the play to determine how much time should be on the shot clock or if a shot clock violation should be assessed.

-(2) If play is continuous (i.e., if there is no stoppage in play following the offensive team retaining possession of the ball), the officials will stop play during the first pause in action prior to any subsequent change of possession.
-If the officials determine following review that the shot clock is correct (i.e., no adjustment is required), then play will resume from the point of interruption.
-If the officials determine that the shot clock is incorrect, then the shot clock will be reset to the time the ball was possessed by the offensive team following the ball touching (or not touching) the rim, and the game clock will also be reset to reflect the change.

-The ball will be inbounded on the sideline nearest the spot where the ball was possessed.
+- (1) If play has stopped following the offensive team retaining possession (e.g., the offensive team has made a successful field goal, or a violation or foul has been called), the play must be reviewed immediately upon such stoppage of play and: - (i) For a successful field goal, the Replay Center Official will time the play to determine whether the field goal was released prior to the expiration of the 24 second shot clock.
+If the Replay Center Official determines that the ball was released before the shot clock expired, the points will count and the opposing team will inbound on the baseline as after any successful field goal.
+If the Replay Center Official determines that the ball was released after the shot clock should have expired, the points will not count and the opposing team will be awarded the ball at the free throw line extended. - (ii) For a called foul, the Replay Center Official and official who called the foul will time the play to determine whether the foul occurred prior to the expiration of the shot clock or, in the case of a called foul that is committed on a player in the act of shooting, whether the shooter released the ball prior to the expiration of the shot clock.
+If the Replay Center Official and official determines that the foul occurred or the ball was released prior to the expiration of the shot clock, the called foul will be upheld.
+If the Replay Center Official determines that the foul occurred or the ball was released after the expiration of the shot clock, the called foul will be overturned and a shot clock violation assessed.
+(EXCEPTION: Flagrant fouls and unsportsmanlike acts and points scored therefrom will not be nullified.) - (iii) If the ball is caused to become out-of-bounds by the defensive team or a defensive violation is assessed, the Replay Center Official will time the play to determine how much time should be on the shot clock or if a shot clock violation should be assessed. - (2) If play is continuous (i.e., if there is no stoppage in play following the offensive team retaining possession of the ball), the officials will stop play during the first pause in action prior to any subsequent change of possession.
+If the Replay Center Official determines following the review that the shot clock is correct (i.e., no adjustment is required), then play will resume from the point of interruption.
+If the Replay Center Official determines that the shot clock is incorrect, then the shot clock will be reset to the time the ball was possessed by the offensive team following the ball touching (or not touching) the rim, and the game clock will also be reset to reflect the change.
+The ball will be inbounds on the sideline nearest the spot where the ball was possessed.

-(3) If play is stopped while neither team is in possession of the ball and the officials determine following review that a shot clock violation has not occurred, the whistle will be considered a suspension of play and play will resume at the point of interruption (as defined in Rule 4, Section XV).
-When neither team has possession, or neither team would have imminently gained possession when the whistle sounded, play will resume with a jump ball at center court between any two opponents in the game.
-The shot clock and game clock will be adjusted accordingly.
+(3) If play is stopped while neither team is in possession of the ball and the Replay Center Official determines following the review that a shot clock violation has not occurred, then possession shall be awarded to a team if, at the time of the whistle, such team clearly and conclusively would have imminently gained possession of the ball, as determined by (1) the proximity of opposing player(s) to the ball (or lack thereof), and (2) the actual outcome of the play in the natural and immediate aftermath of the whistle.